tandasat/cs_driver/README.md

 drivers.

-**This change could lead to a runtime issue when user-defined vsnprintf() does not return the same value as what genuen vsnprintf() does.** In order to assess this impact, a developer is able to use the cs_driver_vsnprintf_test() function to test if their vsnprintf() conforms behaviour of that of the C/C++ standard.
+**This change could lead to a runtime issue when user-defined vsnprintf() does not return the same value as what genuine vsnprintf() does.** In order to assess this impact, a developer is able to use the cs_driver_vsnprintf_test() function to test if their vsnprintf() conforms behaviour of that of the C/C++ standard.